 There is no limit to the group size when you are meeting or gathering for work purposes, but workplaces should meet COVID-secure guidelines.

-Essential work meetings of up to 30 are permitted indoors, however meeting people outside your households in hospitality settings is not allowed.
+Essential work meetings of up to 30 are permitted indoors.

 In-home workers can continue to go into someone else’s house for work, such as repair services, cleaners, childcare providers etc.

 The advice for attending schools, nurseries and other educational settings has not changed.

 However, adults, staff, and pupils are now asked to wear face coverings when moving around indoors within secondary schools, such as in corridors and communal areas where social distancing is difficult.
 Face coverings are not needed within the classroom.
 This advice applies to secondary schools only.

 Group sport and physical activity